 Please ensure all crucial requirements for a safe and enjoyable holiday are present so if you have any queries whatsoever, please do not hesitate to contact us on 01437 767600.

 Approached via a narrow tarmac lane, and then on a track across grass fields, which at one point slope steeply.
 Alternative access is from another narrow lane leading to a rough, mud track along the foreshore and then across a grass field.
 The foreshore track is inaccessible during extreme high tides.
 In wet weather access can be difficult, so a vehicle with 4-wheel drive is strongly recommended.
 If this is your first visit, you are advised to arrive during daylight.
 The cottage is accessed by a field gate leading to partially gravelled, sloped parking area (ample space for 2 cars).
 From parking area, 1 step up to slate step (which has 2cm drop on either side down to the concrete path that runs around much of the cottage), then 1 further step up to front door.
 Entrance porch (tiled floor) leads into the lounge, with slight drop (1cm) down to the wood floor.
 From lounge, low threshold into kitchen and then continuous, level flooring throughout rest of cottage.
 Side door from corridor to outside (south aspect) has threshold then 1 step down onto concrete path.
 From concrete path, 3 steps up to lower terrace, then 1 more step to main terrace, which has unfenced drop down to the concrete path.
 Kitchen has extensive work tops and 2 wall mounted ovens.
 Lounge, slightly dim central light is enhanced by 2 floor standing arc lamps.
 TV and some audio visual equipment can be operated by remote control.
-There is no landline telephone and mobile phone signal is intermittent (better outdoors).
+There is no landline telephone and mobile phone signal can be variable.
 External lights by front and side doors (the latter is thermally activated).
 Access to the beach (mainly rocky) from the garden is 200 metres across the grass field.
 Guide dogs welcome.
 No public transport nearby.

 Had a lovely holiday.
 Cottage very well equipped.
 Could not have aksed for more.
 Weather kind to us as well.